-Admirably, throughout his three hour long testimony, John Garfield stood by his convictions, and didn’t name names.
+Throughout his three hour long testimony, John Garfield stood by his convictions.
+He didn’t name names.
 Adhering to the street code of his youth, Julie was not a guy who ratted on his friends.

 During the hearing, Representative Moulder expressed his belief that he thought Julie was innocent:

 “I feel morally inclined to express my opinion that nothing has been presented by the Committee which associates you with the Communist Party.”

 “I am afraid I am not entirely convinced of the entire accuracy and entire cooperation you are giving this committee.”

 When the hearing was over, Julie was confident that overall, things had gone well.
 These feelings were confirmed when members of the House Un-American Activities Committee, the same men who had just grilled him, came over to ask Julie for autographs, and argue over who would take him out to lunch that afternoon.

 He Ran All the Way director John Berry, who was present for Julie’s testimony, thought that he nailed it:

 “I thought he was terrific.
 He was being loyal to his street traditions—you don’t give names.
 It’s a tradition that should exist in all human morality.”

 But in the coming days, things took a turn for the worse.